LorienLV/singletrack/WFA2-lib/README.md

 # WFA2-lib + Singletrack

-This folder contains a version of WFA2-lib (commit 2ec28919af3a1b545acfb38e9bdefd160a87f266) that uses Singletrack for backtracking, along with optimizations to store only a portion of the indel matrices, rather than the full matrices, for gap-affine and dual gap-affine alignments.
+This folder contains a version of WFA2-lib (commit 2ec28919af3a1b545acfb38e9bdefd160a87f266) that uses Singletrack for the traceback, along with optimizations to store only a portion of the indel matrices, rather than the full matrices, for gap-affine and dual gap-affine alignments.
 This integration is designed to work with global alignments using the library’s `high` memory option.
 You can test it as follows:

 ```
 ./align_benchmark --wfa-memory high --wfa-span global -a gap-affine-wfa|gap-affine2p-wfa -i INPUT